 15. If the bully makes serious threats on-line or in a text, DO NOT ERASE IT.

 File a police report with serious and/or continuous threats.

-The following are the building bullying reports for the first semester of the 2019-2020 school year.
+The following are the building bullying reports for the second semester of the 2021-2022 school year.